markosthabit/ITI-TodoApp-Node.js/README.md

 - Gained confidence reading and using documentation
 - Improved structuring of Node.js/Express projects
 - Using GitHub to backup, track and organize the project.
+- Commit often, to make it easier to merge or revert changes later.

 ## License